Clinical Research Deepens our Understanding of Disease

 - Meningioma Genetic Analysis:

 Though generally benign, meningiomas can be invasive and very difficult to treat effectively.
 This study analyzes the genetic composition of these tumors in order to identify potential genetic targets that can explain tumor pathogenesis and potentially serve as therapeutic targets.
-This study is being performed with Dr. Dave Hoon at the John Wayne Cancer Institute.
+This study is being performed with Dr. Dave Hoon at the Saint John’s Cancer Institute.
 It is funded by a grant from Carol Zumbro.

 - Meningioma Proteomics Study: